SmogDr/edar_coursebook/docs/02-rprog1.md

 ## Objectives

-After this chapter, you should:
+This Chapter is designed around the following learning objectives.
+Upon completing this Chapter, you should be able to:

-- Know what free and open source software is and some of its advantages over proprietary software
+- Define free and open source software and list some of its advantages over proprietary software
-- Understand the difference between R and RStudio
+- Recognize the difference between R and RStudio
-- Be able to download both R and RStudio to your own computer
+- Download and install both R and RStudio to your own computer
-- Understand that R has a basic core of code that you initially download, and that this "base R" can be expanded by installing a variety of packages
+- Describe the differences between base R code that you initially download and "package" code that you use to expand BaseR
-- Be able to install a package from CRAN to your computer
+- Use RStudio to download and install a package from CRAN to your computer
-- Be able to load a package that you have installed to use its functions within an R session
+- Use RStudio to load a package that you have installed within an R session
-- Be able to access help documentation (vignettes, helpfiles) for a package and its functions
+- Demonstrate how to access help documentation (vignettes, helpfiles) for a package and its functions
-- Be able to submit R expressions at the console prompt to communicate with R
+- Demonstrate how to submit R expressions at the console prompt to communicate with R
-- Understand the structure for calling a function and specifying options for that function
+- Define the general syntax for calling a function and for specifying both required and optional arguments for that function
-- Know what an R object is and how to assign an R object a name to reference it in later code
+- Describe what an R object is and how to assign an R object a name to reference it in later code
-- Be able to create vector objects of numeric and character classes
+- Describe how to create vector objects of numeric and character classes
-- Be able to explore and extract elements from vector objects
+- Describe how to explore and extract elements from vector objects
-- Be able to create dataframe objects
+- Describe how to create dataframe objects
-- Be able to explore and extract elements from dataframe objects
+- Describe how to explore and extract elements from dataframe objects
-- Be able to describe the difference between running R code from the console versus writing and running R code in an R script
+- Compare the key differences between running R code from the console versus writing and running R code in an R script

 ## R and R Studio